marifpereira/interactiveAvatarChallenge/README.md

 }
 ```

-### Replacing Avatar with 3D Model
+### Extending Avatar Capabilities
-To implement 3D rendering, you would need to:
+To add new avatar features, you can:
-1. Install Three.js dependencies: `npm install three @react-three/fiber @react-three/drei`
+1. Add new emotion PNG files to the `/public` directory
-2. Replace the static image rendering in `/src/components/AvatarImage.tsx` with a Three.js Canvas
+2. Update the `detectEmotion` function in `/src/app/api/chat/route.ts`
-3. Import and load 3D models (GLB files optimized for web)
+3. Add corresponding emoji in the emotion controls in `AvatarControls.tsx`

 ## 📄 License